 - Limited-purpose public figures (private people who find themselves in the spotlight);

 - All-purpose public figures (famous people); or

-- Public figures ( public officials, government workers, or prominent community members).
+- Public figures (politicians, other public officials, government workers, and prominent community members).

-To win a PA slander or libel lawsuit, plaintiffs who fall into one of the above groups usually must prove actual malice.
+To win a PA slander or libel lawsuit, plaintiffs who fall into the above groups must usually prove actual malice.

 Persons previously defined as public figures in Pennsylvania:

 - Professional Athletes